Medicare Part B Deductible | How much is it and how does it work?

 How much is it?

-The Medicare Part B deductible currently is $198 per year (2020).
+The Medicare Part B deductible fluctuates annually and is $257 as of 2025.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount.
-If you have a Medigap insurance plan, it pays the 20% for you.
-This applies for most doctor services, including most doctor services while you’re a hospital inpatient, outpatient therapy, and durable medical equipment.
+If you have a Medigap insurance plan, it pays the 20% for you, so you have 100% coverage under Medicare Parts A and B. Let me help you find the right Medicare Supplement “Medigap” plan for your situation!
+Please call 888-901-4870.

 How do I pay it?

-Here’s the answer and what’s recommended.
-The Medicare Part B deductible is applied on a basis of first claim received, first claim applied to the deductible.
-This means that when the New Year starts, Medicare will apply your first claim or claims received to your deductible until the full deductible has been satisfied.
+Here is the answer, along with the recommended course of action.
+The Medicare Part B deductible is applied on a first-received-claim basis, with the first claim applied to the deductible.
+This means that when the New Year starts, Medicare will use your first claim or claims received to your deductible until the full deductible has been satisfied.

 One thing to note is that the first claim Medicare receives may or may not necessarily be from the first doctor you saw in the New Year.

-Your provider may request the deductible amount at the time of your visit but because the status of your deductible may not be known at the time of your appointment.
-I suggest you wait until you receive your summary notice before paying anything.
-Have the provider bill you before you pay the amount and the amount billed should be the same as the amount shown on the summary notice.
+Your provider may request the Medicare Part B deductible amount at the time of your visit, but the status of your deductible may not be known at the time of your appointment.
+I suggest waiting until you receive your summary notice before making any payments.
+Have the provider bill you before you pay so you can ensure the amount billed matches the amount shown on the summary notice.

 Need more information?

-If you would like more information on this or to speak with me please call me directly at (888) 901-4870 or you can leave me your information by visiting the contact us page.
+If you would like more information or have questions, please call me directly at (888) 901-4870 or leave your information on the contact us page.

 Lifelong Insurance